terraform-redhat/terraform-provider-rhcs/examples/create_rosa_sts_cluster/oidc_configuration/cluster_with_managed_oidc_config/README.md

 # Creating a ROSA STS cluster with a managed OIDC configuration ID

 This Terraform example creates a ROSA STS cluster that uses a managed OIDC configuration.
-For more information on OIDC configurations, see the [OpenID Connect Overview](https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/introduction_to_rosa/rosa-oidc-overview***REMOVED*** in the Red Hat Customer Portal.
+For more information on OIDC configurations, see the [OpenID Connect Overview](https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/introduction_to_rosa/rosa-oidc-overview) in the Red Hat Customer Portal.

 ## Prerequisites

 * You have an AWS account.
 Your locally configured AWS credentials are used to access to AWS API for validation purposes.
-* You have installed the latest version of the ROSA CLI (`rosa`***REMOVED***.
+* You have installed the latest version of the ROSA CLI (`rosa`).
 * You have an offline OpenShift Cluster Manager token.
-This token can be generated in the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/token***REMOVED***.
+This token can be generated in the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/token).
 * You have installed Terraform.
-See the [Terraform page](https://developer.hashicorp.com/terraform/downloads***REMOVED*** for the latest version.
+See the [Terraform page](https://developer.hashicorp.com/terraform/downloads) for the latest version.
-* You have created your [account-wide IAM Roles](../../../../examples/create_account_roles/README.md***REMOVED***.
-For more information, see [Account-wide IAM role and policy reference](https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/introduction_to_rosa/rosa-sts-about-iam-resources#rosa-sts-account-wide-roles-and-policies_rosa-sts-about-iam-resources***REMOVED*** in the Red Hat Customer Portal.
+* You have created your [account-wide IAM Roles](../../../../examples/create_account_roles/README.md).
+For more information, see [Account-wide IAM role and policy reference](https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/introduction_to_rosa/rosa-sts-about-iam-resources#rosa-sts-account-wide-roles-and-policies_rosa-sts-about-iam-resources) in the Red Hat Customer Portal.

 ## ROSA cluster creation

 1. To run the `terraform apply` you need to set up some variables.
 This guide uses environmental variables.
-For more on Terraform variables, see [Managing Variables](https://developer.hashicorp.com/terraform/enterprise/workspaces/variables/managing-variables***REMOVED*** in the Terraform documentation.
+For more on Terraform variables, see [Managing Variables](https://developer.hashicorp.com/terraform/enterprise/workspaces/variables/managing-variables) in the Terraform documentation.

    > **NOTE**: If you exported these variables in your current command-line session when running the account-roles Terraform example, you do not need to export them again.

    Run the following commands to export your variables.
 Provide your values in lieu of the brackets.
 Note that any values declared in the `variables.tf` are the default values if you do not export a superseding value.

     1. Your account role prefix prepends to all of your created roles.
 This value should match the value you set when creating your account roles.
-This value cannot end with a hyphen (-***REMOVED***.
+This value cannot end with a hyphen (-).
         ```
         export TF_VAR_account_role_prefix=<account_role_prefix>
         ```